caltechlibrary/dataset/docs/dataset.md

     -json                     (find) format results as a JSON document -key-file                 operate on the record keys contained in file, one key per line -l, -license              display license
-    -nl, -newline             if set to false suppress the trailing newline -o, -output               output file name
+    -layout                   set file layout for a new collection (i.e. "buckets" or "pairtree") -nl, -newline             if set to false suppress the trailing newline -o, -output               output file name
     -overwrite                overwrite will treat a create as update if the record exists